Please read below for changes in 2018

 Typically prizes are given to 1st and 2nd place,

-a Class prize, and an Upset prize.
+one or more Class prizes (depending on entries), and an Upset prize.

 prize will be rolled into the next month and will continue to be rolled forward until someone has an upset.
 Amounts are based on entries, unless otherwise stated.